 Wondering, “How often should I clean my oven?”?
 Well, that depends on how often your oven is used.
 If your oven is used on a regular basis, you should make it a part of your monthly cleaning routine, in addition to wiping it down weekly.
 Of course, the best thing to do when you have spills in the oven is to wipe them up immediately, before the spills become baked on.
 Baked-on food and grease can cause the oven to smoke and smell bad, thus affecting the taste and smell of the food.

 If you hardly ever use your oven, just look in on it every now and then to make sure no stray wildlife have taken up residency, and give it a good wipe-down when you’re cleaning the outside.

-The Best Way to Clean Oven Racks
+What is the Best Way to Clean Oven Racks

 Most oven racks slide out of the oven.
 A good place to clean oven racks is in the bathtub.
 Simply put a towel in the bottom of the tub so the racks don’t scratch the tub finish.
 Then, place the racks on the towel, fill the tub with hot water until the racks are covered and dissolve a half cup of dishwashing detergent in the water.
 Let the racks soak for at least four hours or overnight.
 Loosen any stuck-on particles with a soft brush or sponge, rinse them to remove the soap and dry them off.
 Easy peasy!

-Cleaning an Electric Oven
+How to Clean an Electric Oven

-Cleaning a Gas Oven
+How to Clean a Gas Oven

 For gas oven cleaning, use the same method as above, with the following addition: